viamrobotics/docs/docs/tutorials/services/visualize-data-grafana.md

 - A machine with [connected to the Viam app](/cloud/machines/#add-a-new-machine).

-- A configured [sensor component](/components/sensor/), such as the [ultrasonic](/components/sensor/ultrasonic/) sensor, that reports tabular data.
+- A configured [sensor component](/components/sensor/), such as the [ultrasonic](/components/sensor/ultrasonic/) sensor, that reports data.

   - This tutorial uses a dataset of plant moisture measurements, originally captured for our [Plant watering tutorial](/tutorials/projects/make-a-plant-watering-robot/) using an analog resistive soil moisture sensor connected to an analog-to-digital-converter (ADC).
     The ADC functionality was provided by the [`mcp300x-adc-sensor` module](https://app.viam.com/module/hazalmestci/mcp300x-adc-sensor) from the [Viam registry](https://app.viam.com/registry).

-  - If you already have tabular data synced to the Viam app that you want to use, you can skip this requirement, and can skip directly to the [Configure data query](#configure-data-query) portion of this tutorial.
+  - If you already have data synced to the Viam app that you want to use, you can skip this requirement, and can skip directly to the [Configure data query](#configure-data-query) portion of this tutorial.

 - A Grafana instance.